 The inspection begins with the external components of your heating system, some of which include the storage tank, chimney base and chimney, and the flue pipe.
 You’ll notice that many of the external components are used primarily for storage or ventilation, which are just as important to the proper function of your heating system as the internal parts.
-The storage tank is visually inspected for any signs of impact damage, deterioration and corrosion or leaks.
-The air filters are removed and cleaned, or replaced if necessary.
-A dirty and neglected air filter is one of the leading causes of failure in heating systems, so this is a very important step!
-Finally, the flue pipe, chimney base and chimney are cleaned out thoroughly to prevent blockage.
+The storage tank is visually inspected for any signs of impact damage, deterioration, corrosion, or leaks.
+The air filters are removed and cleaned or replaced if necessary.
+A dirty and neglected air filter is one of the leading causes of failure in heating systems, so this is a crucial step!
+Finally, the flue pipe, chimney base, and chimney are cleaned out thoroughly to prevent blockage.
 Exhaust gases and other byproducts of combustion need to be properly vented outside to keep the air within the home healthy and safe.